mogracoin/mogra-coin/README.md

 # mogra-coin
-this is mogra coin for publice purpose.
+This is mogra coin for public purpose.